Floorp-Projects/Floorp/remote/doc/Usage.md

 message on stderr with the location of the main target’s WebSocket
 listener:

-	% firefox --remote-debugger
+	% firefox --remote-debugging-port
 	DevTools listening on ws://localhost:9222/devtools/browser/7b4e84a4-597f-4839-ac6d-c9e86d16fb83

-As you will tell from the flag description, `--remote-debugger` takes an optional address spec as input:
+`--remote-debugging-port` takes an optional port as input:

-	[<host>][:<port>]
+	[<port>]

-You can use this to instruct the remote agent to bind to a particular interface and port on your system.
-Either host and port are optional, which means `./firefox --remote-debugger` will bind the HTTPD to the default `localhost:9222`.
+You can use this to instruct the remote agent to bind to a particular port on your system.  port is optional, which means `firefox --remote-debugging-port` will bind the HTTPD to the default `localhost:9222`.

-Other examples of address specs include:

-	localhost:9222
-	127.0.0.1:9999
-	[::1]:4567
-	:0

-The use of `localhost` in the first example above will, depending on whether the system supports IPv6, bind to both IP layers and accept incoming connections from either IPv4 or IPv6.
-The second (`127.0.0.1`) and third (`[::1]`) examples will, respectively, force the HTTP to listen on IPv4 or IPv6.
+If port has been specified the default port will be overridden:

+	% firefox --remote-debugging-port 9989
+    DevTools listening on ws://localhost:9989/devtools/browser/b49481af-8ad3-9b4d-b1bf-bb0cdb9a0620

-The fourth example will use the default hostname, `localhost`, to listen on all available IP layers, but override the default port with the special purpose port 0.
-When you ask the remote agent to listen on port 0, the system will atomically allocate an arbitrary free port.
+When you ask the remote agent to listen on port 0, the system will atomically allocate an arbitrary free port:

+    % firefox --remote-debugging-port 0
+    DevTools listening on ws://localhost:59982/devtools/browser/a12b22a9-1b8b-954a-b81f-bd31552d3f1c

 Allocating an atomic port can be useful if you want to avoid race conditions.
 The atomically allocated port will be somewhere in the